Code-Institute-Submissions/Bread-Brew-Books-Banjos/README.md

 * Responsivity - Responsive across devices - allowing same experience, two column layout
 * Google Map layers allows user to looka t satelitte as well as simplified map view

+## Features to be added

+* Refine some results - Google Places groups some establishments I'd rather filter out such as "bookmakers" for "book_stores"
+* Likewise add explicit keywords to types and search function

 ## Development history
 Get places input working on modal get active state as toggle regardless of focus